 During 2019, Lomada produced 3,969 ounces of gold.
-The cash costs for the year were US\$437/oz1 and US\$ 580/oz1 including depreciation and amortization.
-A total of 3,461 ounces of Au were sold at an average gross price of \$ 1,374 per ounce Au during the year 2019.
+The cash costs for the year were US $437/oz^2$ and US $580/oz^2$ ; the later including depreciation and amortization.
+A total of 3,461 ounces of Au were sold at an average gross price of 1,374 per ounce Au during the year 2019.

 The Company has prepared an update to the closure plan presented and approved by the provincial authorities in 2017.
-The Company received the final approval on Nov 2019 and started with the works of remediation on the end of the year.
+The Company received the final approval in November 2019 and started with the works of remediation on the end of 2019.
+The work on the remediation had been halted due to the COVID-19 pandemic.
+In October 2020, the Company received a preliminary Environmental Permit ("Permit") for a restart of mining and new leaching operations at its Lomada mine in the western part of the Santa Cruz Province of Argentina.
+Patagonia applied for the Permit in August 2020.